h3rb/ZeroTypes/README.md

 When should I use these?

-In class descriptions almost always, as "properties" -- usually not as a parameter unless that is your prerogative.
-You can also use them as globals.
+In class descriptions almost always, as "properties" --

+Usually not as a parameter unless the case is a pointer or reference to something you are going to modify, but since they are POD-types, usually they are already wrapped in a class and won't be used directly as a parameter.
+Or, they are POD-types are you will be return a non-pod type.

+Never as a return value.

+You can also use them as globals, though it is often not necessary to do so.

+You can use them as a local variable, but generally it can be avoided and should be when no value is provided, for the Z-pod types, though Zpointer locals often make sense.

 You generally want to use them in situations where data will be eventually converted to or from a string input.
+I originally wrote them for use in OpenGL graphics applications, games and gaming servers (on Linux).
+Using them protects against compiler inconsistencies across multiple platforms.
+Z-pods is designed to assure you have initialized values, and optimizers will eliminate any "double initialization" woes you may feel you'll face, in the case you wish to provide a default anyway.

+Using Z-pods, you can type less, write more uniform implementations avoiding uninitialized class pointers, and you can even get out of having to create a constructor, for instance in the case where you wish to "pass down" a virtual constructor to a child class.

-I wrote them for use in OpenGL graphics applications, games and gaming servers (on Linux).
-It is designed to assure you have initialized values, and optimizers will eliminate any "double initialization" woes you may feel you'll face.
-You can type less, write more uniform implementations, and easily store and retrieve state from a string in memory or file - operations that are common in applications that require reading and writing files and states - or if you want to easily port your code with minimal syntax changes to Processing.org IDE or Javascript by simply removing the "Z" it will generally be similar to Java (Find/Replace to translate).
-Also, I have sometimes converted PHP code quite easily back to C++ and visa versa using ZeroTypes snippets to help form my code, without losing performance and increasing application stability on the C++ side.
+Due to the built-in string/data translation, easily store and retrieve state from a string in memory or file - operations that are common in applications that require reading and writing files and states.
+It also makes std::string operability function more like Java string concatenations, and helps you avoid relying on << chaining (useful only in C++ and C#, not in Java, Javascript or PHP), and of course avoiding the whole printf() thing to format a string (unless you like this).

+If you want to easily port your code with minimal syntax changes to Processing.org IDE or Javascript by simply removing the "Z" it will generally be similar to Java (Find/Replace to translate).
+Also, I have sometimes converted PHP code quite easily back to C++ and visa versa using ZeroTypes snippets to help form my code, without losing performance and increasing application stability on the C++ side, however this is only truly realized in value when you are using the LinkedList, Strings and Zstring classes, which have functionality that mimics common language features of both.

 When should I cast these to their target data type?